mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 Other services can access the PHP application using its **hostname** and **port**, as they are part of the same private project network.

-For more flexibility with future potential hostname changes, it's always recommended to use them indirectly via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html) (referencing implicit Zerops environment [PHP + Apache variables](/documentation/environment-variables/helper-variables.html#php-apache) or [PHP + Nginx variables](/documentation/environment-variables/helper-variables.html#php-nginx)) in each project service separately.
-This allows you to eliminate all direct dependencies in the application code, which in turn means simplification and increased flexibility.
+It's always recommended not to place configuration values as constants directly into the application code.
+The better way is to use them indirectly, for example, via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html), referencing Zerops [implicit environment variables](/documentation/environment-variables/helper-variables.htm) and given that [all environment variables](/documentation/environment-variables/how-to-access.html) are shared within the project across all services.

 ### From local development environment